huwatts/Flask-Flashcard-Project/README.md

 - Once logged in, click the red button to "add a starter deck" when you arrive on the "add_card" page
 - Play around with the functionality of the main flash card page and add card page

-## Dependencies:
-Python 3.11 (included in codespace) flask (requires "pip install flask") flask_sqlalchemy (requires "pip install flask_sqlalchemy")

-Other dependencies for this project do not require install.
-They include jQuery 3.6.0, bootstrap 3.4.1 and a modified version of a toggle switch taken from: [w3schools](https://www.w3schools.com/howto/howto_css_switch.asp).

 ## Description: